 The Barbara Roberts Memorial Fund

 The Barbara Roberts Memorial Fund is not accepting proposals at this time.
-The grant award for 2013 is currently under review.
+The grant award for 2018 has already been awarded.
 We invite applicants to like our Facebook page to receive notifications for the next application period and submit their proposals at that time.

 Barbara Roberts was the Alberta Representative on the CRIAW Board from 1993 to 1998.
 Barbara was active in many parts of CRIAW's life, notably the Global Feminisms Committee and the Publications Committee.
 In honour of her "commitment and contribution to Women's Studies, her radical clarity and active work for, and celebration of justice, peace and community", her colleagues at CRIAW have established a memorial scholarship which is managed by CRIAW.